Want to turn those job applications into job interviews?

 And the ASCE Resume Workshop can help.

-The workshop will be a live thread in ASCE Career by Design from March 22 – March 26.
-All submitted resumes will be reviewed by coaches and receive a response by March 29 on the thread.
+The workshop will be a live thread in ASCE Career by Design from November 13th to November 17th.
+All submitted resumes will be reviewed by coaches and receive a response by Monday, November 20th in Career by Design.

-What’s the best career advice you’ve ever received?
-You create your own outcomes.
+What's the best career advice you've ever received?
+It's not a mistake unless you've made it twice.

 Christopher Seigel, P.E., M.ASCE, Civil Engineer